StepwiseMath/stepwise-edx-plugin/README.md

 ### Querium StepWise Configuration API

 Assigns the StepWise api server to use for the Open edX instance on which this plugin is installed.
-The api endpoing is: https://web.stepwisemath.ai/stepwise/api/v1/configuration
+The api endpoint is: https://web.stepwisemath.ai/stepwise/api/v1/configuration

 source code is located in stepwise_plugin/api/